 To those outside the law I became as one outside the law (not being outside the law of God but under the law of Christ) that I might win those outside the law.

 Second, only a few sentences later, he wrote that he kept his body under strict discipline so as not to compromise his witness.

 But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.

 1 Corinthians 9:27

 In other words, he strictly monitored and controlled his own behavior so that nobody would have cause to call him a hypocrite.
-He was consistent in lifestyle, morality, worship, theology, not changing his behavior based on the company at hand.
-He called Peter on the carpet for the very thing that NorOb accused Paul of:
+He was consistent in lifestyle, morality, worship, and theology, not changing his behavior based on the company at hand.
+Paul called Peter on the carpet for the very thing that NorOb accused him of: